developer-zebra/developer-zebra-site/how_to_techdoc.md

 * Create a folder for the new MX version, following the existing naming convention
 * Copy the new DSDs to the new folder
 * Open the file "/DSD/index.dsd"
-* Create a new <characteristic> node by copying that of the prior version
+* Create a new &lt;characteristic&gt; node by copying that of the prior version
 * Modify where necessary for the new version number
 * Add new line(s) for new CSPs, if any
 * Launch EMDK and select Profile Manager from EMDK menu